 Your salespeople should follow-up on the customers’ interactions and handle the leads that are yet to be sales qualified, then move them down the funnel with the aim of converting.

 Traditionally, outbound marketing – particularly using email and direct marketing – were too salesy.
 Understand what your customers really want, and personalise the emails and direct mail messages.

 Pull It All Together

-Define your goals/objectives and then connect the related marketing resources such as blog posts, emails, social media posts, Search Engine Optimization, landing pages, paid search, etc. so you can measure how much you’ve achieved.
+Define your goals and objectives and then connect the related marketing resources such as blog posts, emails, social media posts, SEO, landing pages, and paid search.
+Then, you can measure how much you’ve achieved.